What is the "Goldilocks" length in Bariatric Surgery? By Edmund B. Chen on April 27, 2023

 Bariatrics & Advanced Surgery

-Our highly skilled and experienced board-certified surgeons specialize in ultra-minimally invasive general and bariatric surgery and they are affiliated with a number of national associations, including:
+Our highly skilled and experienced board-certified surgeons specialize in ultra-minimally invasive general and bariatric surgery.
+They are affiliated with a number of national associations, including the:

 • American Board of Surgery